 We've compiled these FAQs to help explain the consolidation process.
 If you have any additional questions not answered below, please do not hesitate to contact Public Safety at (847) 835-4112.
+Learn more about the consolidation here.

 Will Glencoe Public Safety Officers still respond to my home for police, fire and EMS purposes, in addition to performing police patrol services, once dispatch services are consolidated?